isabella232/constant-contact-woocommerce/README.txt

 Unleash the power of your business—and drive more revenue—by integrating Constant Contact with WooCommerce today.

-== Changelog ==

-= 1.1.0 =

-* Added: Campaign ID data inclusion for purchased orders originating from your mailing campaigns.
-* Fixed: compatibility issue with phone numbers and PHP 7.3
-* Updated: Wording in our WooCommerce tab.

 With Constant Contact you can:
 - Drag and drop products from your store into any email and customize the details.
 - Automatically import WooCommere contacts into your Constant Contact account.